How To Become An Insurance Agent In Wisconsin

 You must wait seventy-two (72) hours after passing the exams before you submit your application.

-The fee for an online application is $10, plus a $5 NIPR fee, for a total of $15.
+The fee for an online application is $75 per line, $10 application fee, plus a $5 NIPR fee, for a total cost of $90.

 Fill out your online application on the NIPR Wisconsin page.